danfruehauf/Scripts/nagios/check_vpn/README.md

 check_vpn features the following:
  * Connect to a VPN using command line supplied parameters
- * Verify VPN connection succeded
+ * Verify VPN connection succeeded
  * Test if an address behind the VPN is reachable (default is http://www.google.com)
- * Support multiple VPN connection attemps at the same time, using source based routing
+ * Support multiple VPN connection attempts at the same time, using source based routing
  * Plugin architecture allows addition of more VPN plugins easily

 ## Simple Usage